elixir-engineering-logo

 Step 4: Determination of characteristic cloud for detection

-The identified scenarios will be modelled using software to calculate the impact distance in downwind and crosswind direction at prevalent wind conditions at the location.
+The identified scenarios will be modeled using software to calculate the impact distance in downwind and crosswind directions at prevalent wind conditions at the location.

 Step 5: Existing Detector Layout Definition

-The existing fire and gas detectors if available in the site will be checked for the maximum distance coverage using the software.
+The existing fire and gas detectors, if available at the site will be checked for maximum distance coverage using the software.

-The drawing file will be imported to the software.
-Existing detector and impact distance calculated will be overlaid on the 3D map to check if the existing detectors are at adequate location to sense and detect the likely fire and gas dispersion at that location.
-If existing detectors are not available new hydrocarbon/toxic detectors will be placed near the loss of containment scenarios.
+The drawing file will be imported into the software.
+Existing detector and impact distance calculated will be overlaid on the 3D map to check if the existing detectors are at an adequate location to sense and detect the likely fire and gas dispersion at that location.
+If existing detectors are not available, new hydrocarbon/toxic detectors will be placed near the loss of containment scenarios.

 Step 7: Optimization/Detector Layout Definition